 “We are excited to share the best crew photography from on board and utilise the power of social media for the Henri Lloyd Photo Competition.”

 Throughout each race the Clipper Race Communications Team will be carefully creating a shortlist of incredible images sent from on board.
 One image from each team will be chosen to go into a public vote.

 Over the last three days of each arrival window, there will be daily Twitter polls pitting four of the yacht’s best photos against each other.

 The photo with the most votes each day will then face the final judgement from Henri Lloyd and the winning image, photographer and team will be announced at the Prize Giving Ceremony.

-For Race 9 (The Race to the Emerald City), the Twitter polls will take place on 19, 20 and 21 April, starting at 9am BST and lasting 24 hours each.Apply now
+For Race 10 (The Garmin American Challenge), the Twitter polls will take place on 29, 30 and 31 May, starting at 9am BST and lasting 24 hours each.Join The Race